Gigaspaces/insightedge-training/README.md

 4. Click Save to close the Settings menu.

 Note regarding WebUI, Ops Manager:
-1. If you have run an older version of InsightEdge and 1) when running the webui, you get a blank screen or 2) the Ops Manager will not come up, the browser always gets directed to the REST manager, clear the browser cache or view the website in Incognito or Private mode.
+1. If you have run an older version of InsightEdge and 1) when running the webui, you get a blank screen or 2) the Ops Manager will not come up, the browser always gets directed to the REST manager or 3) Zeppelin notebooks won't print output, clear the browser cache or view the website in Incognito or Private mode.